Klobuchar tries to turn debate spotlight into momentum

 Still, her debate performance gave her a boost: She raised $1.5 million in the 36 hours following the debate.
 And post-debate, she launched a frenzied week of campaigning to try to turn that bump into lasting momentum, hitting 10 counties over two days in New Hampshire and 12 over three days in Iowa.

 Klobuchar’s biggest challenge in Iowa and other early voting states may be that she has no clear lane.
-She’s not the only woman in the race — Warren, Gabbard, Kamala Harris and Marianne Williams are also running.
+She’s not the only woman in the race — Warren, Gabbard, Kamala Harris and Marianne Williamson are also running.

 And she’s not the only candidate preaching moderation.
 Former Vice President Joe Biden is leading many polls as a centrist candidate.
 Pete Buttigieg, the mayor of South Bend, Indiana, is also garnering attention as a moderate candidate calling for generational change in politics.

-Note: This story has been updated to correct spelling of last name of Marianne Williamson.